cliffhall/NextRock/README.md

 # NextRock
 Run a colony on the Red Planet.
-A Twine game.
+An episodic series of Twine games.

 ![Colony Map](map.png)
 ![Screenshot](screenshot.png)

 ## STATUS
+**Work in Progress**
+ * UI is styled and works on mobile, tablet, and desktop.
-**Work in Progress** - All locations on map exist and you can navigate between them via links.
-There are no descriptions or logic yet.
+ * All locations on map exist and you can navigate between them via links.
+ * Plot, Scene, Branch, Action, Location macros written to support multiple plots with branching scenes.
+ * A few initial scenes are set up for testing the macros.
+ * Twee structure set up to support common elements and episode specific elements for compilation.
+ * More scenes, character, and location sketches are being written in Scrivener (NextRock - Ep1.scriv)

 ## DEVELOPER SETUP
 ### Prerequisites
 * [Node](https://nodejs.org/en/download/) v12.6.0 or above (also installs npm)